odoo/owl/doc/component.md

 #### `willPatch()`

 The willPatch hook is called just before the DOM patching process starts.
 It is not called on the initial render.
-This is useful to read some information from the DOM.
+This is useful to read information from the DOM.
 For example, the current position of the scrollbar.